 Congenital abnormalities have been reported in association with NSAID administration in man; however, these are low in frequency and do not appear to follow any discernible pattern.
 In view of the known effects of NSAIDs on the foetal cardiovascular system, some inhibitors of prostaglandin biosynthesis have been shown to interfere with the risk of closure of the ductus arteriosus, use in the last trimester of pregnancy is contraindicated.
 The onset of labour may be delayed and the duration increased with an increased bleeding tendency in both mother and child (see section 4.3).
-NSAIDs should not be used during the first two trimesters of pregnancy or labour unless the potential benefit to the patient outweighs the potential risk to the foetus.

 In limited studies so far available, NSAIDs can appear in breast milk in very low concentrations.
 NSAIDs should, if possible, be avoided when breastfeeding.